 In order to embed the RRES with the ability to ‘see’ its environment, the RRES team is developing 3D visualization techniques to capture 3D point clouds of the excavation and surrounding site.

-RRES is an all-electric robotic platform being developed for utility and construction industry applications in mind.
+RRES is an all-electric robotic platform being developed with utility and construction industry applications in mind.

 SGN manages the network that distributes natural and green gas to 5.9 million homes and businesses across Scotland and the south of England.
 Their dedicated and established innovation team manages ideas and opportunities, both from internal and external sources, co-ordinating their evaluation, and prioritising and converting into value propositions projects that align with their innovation strategy.